rodansotto/tech-blog/_posts/2022-09-25-my-notes-on-angular-redux-14.md

 ## Built-in attribute directives

-We also don't have examples of built-in attribute directives in our Angular application.
+We also don't have examples of [built-in attribute directives](https://angular.io/guide/built-in-directives#built-in-attribute-directives) in our Angular application.
 But one such attribute is the `NgModel` mentioned above.
 The other commonly used ones are: `NgClass` and `NgStyle`.
-See [Built-in attribute directives](https://angular.io/guide/built-in-directives#built-in-attribute-directives) for some code examples.

 ## Built-in structural directives

-Our `ProductListComponent`'s template in [/src/app/product-list/product-list.component.html](https://github.com/rodansotto/productcatalogdemo-angular14/blob/main/src/app/product-list/product-list.component.html) has examples of some of Angular's built-in structural directives.
+Our `ProductListComponent`'s template in [/src/app/product-list/product-list.component.html](https://github.com/rodansotto/productcatalogdemo-angular14/blob/main/src/app/product-list/product-list.component.html) has examples of some of Angular's [built-in structural directives](https://angular.io/guide/built-in-directives#built-in-structural-directives).

 One such built-in structural directive is `*ngIf`: